RuneSchool/RuneSchool.github.io/_posts/2024-4-12-about-the-runes.md

 This post is all about the runes themselves and how we can understand them today.

+We are using the [Anglo-Saxon Futhorc](https://en.wikipedia.org/wiki/Anglo-Saxon_runes) only.
+And the idea is to use all of the runes, not just a subset that we deem acceptable.

 Firstly, let's get a good look at them with some cool ASCII arrangements.

 ### Extra runes separate